Alumnus excels in science, aspires to be astronaut

 July 14, 2020

 A shiny orange and white replica rocket, one reminiscent of the rocket used in the Hubble Space Telescope launch hangs adjacent to a standing American flag.
-Poised between the two sits a smiling Zach Pickerel, holding the telescope he uses to study the stars.
+Poised between the two sits a smiling Claire Pickerel, holding the telescope she uses to study the stars.

 “I like to use the term ‘will be an astronaut,’” Pickerel said.
 “I’m shooting for the stars.”

-Pickerel explained that he has an appreciation for many fields of science, but astronomy and planetary geology is what interests him the most.
+Pickerel explained that she has an appreciation for many fields of science, but astronomy and planetary geology is what interests her the most.

 “I particularly love the shape of the planets and the shape of the rocks flying around in space,” Pickerel said.